 (3) Nothing in subregulation (2) is to be taken to affect the period for which the applicant’s registration is to have effect under regulation 6.27.

+[Regulation 6.24 inserted in Gazette 24 Aug 2007 p.
+4279.]

 6.25.
 Applications for renewal of registration

 (1) An assessor may, before his or her registration expires, apply for renewal of the registration.